Werner Stegmaier: Orientation

-3. Nietzsche Research
+Nietzsche Research

 In Nietzsche research, where he has earned an immense influence, Stegmaier has gained prominence by claiming that the famous doctrines of the overman (Übermensch) and the eternal recurrence of the same and of the will to power (which Nietzsche puts into the mouth of his Zarathustra, the protagonist of his famous poem), are all “anti-doctrines,” i.e. doctrines that undermine the very assumption of any existing universals; their anti-doctrinal character is where, according to Stegmaier, they find their unity.
-With what he calls ‘contextual interpretation,’ i.e. understanding Nietzsche’s philosophical content within the context of his forms of writing, Stegmaier established a methodic paradigm for Nietzsche studies, which he himself comprehensively exemplifies in his interpretation of the 5th book of Nietzsche’s The Gay Science.
+With what he calls ‘contextual interpretation,’ i.e. understanding Nietzsche's philosophical content within the context of his forms of writing, Stegmaier established a methodic paradigm for Nietzsche studies, which he himself comprehensively exemplifies in his interpretation of the 5th book of Nietzsche's The Gay Science.
 This paradigm has gained great attention in Nietzsche research.
-In his most recent works, he has shown in numerous contributions how Nietzsche’s foundational distinctions in philosophy can, in connection with Luhmann’s sociological systems theory, further be developed in the 21st century.
+In his most recent works, he has shown in numerous contributions how Nietzsche's foundational distinctions in philosophy can, in connection with Luhmann's sociological systems theory, further be developed in the 21st century.
+With his publication Nietzsche an der Arbeit (2022), he solved a problem that existed since the 1950s, the problem of the significance of Nietzsche's notes for his philosophizing.
+While his notes were first pushed into a system in the falsifying compilation The Will to Power, they can now be understood, on the basis of the new edition of his late notes, the KGW IX, as an experimental orientation process in which his alleged doctrines are only preliminary stages.

+Forms of Philosophical Writing

+Not only with regard to Nietzsche, but to overall 50 outstanding philosophers of the Western tradition, Stegmaier elaborated how great philosophical innovations were accompanied by the invention of new literary forms of philosophical writing.
+In this sense, Parmenides created a narrative of the gods in order to be able to present his doctrine of true being, Plato the dialogic form in order to avoid any doctrines, Aristotle the treatise in order to present it in his own name, etc., up to Frege's Begriffsschrift, Wittgenstein's album and Levinas' Talmud interpretation.
+According to Stegmaier, these forms are not mere literary garment, but from them the respective philosophy itself can and must be understood.